This document describes how the Simple IoT project fulfills the basic requirements as described in the top level README.

 Config data is not sent periodically.
 To manage synchronization of config data,

-each node will have a
+edge will have a

 Hash field is a hash of: